 The Division provides exceptional educational opportunities for graduate students, medical students, medical residents, and postdoctoral PhD and MD fellows.

 The Division provides state-of-the-art care that is easily accessible by patients and that is responsive to the needs of our physician colleagues.

-Katherine Lane, MD, and Andrew Tout, MD, are this year’s University of Pittsburgh School of Medicine recipients of the Matthew Eric Piraino Award for Excellence in Infectious Diseases.
+Travis Churilla, MD, and Bethany Sederdahl, MD, are this year’s University of Pittsburgh School of Medicine recipients of the Matthew Eric Piraino Award for Excellence in Infectious Diseases.
 This year’s awardees have received $5,000 each and award certificates.
 This...

 Division of Infectious Diseases

 Academic Administrative Office

 Center for Care of Infectious Diseases

 Falk Medical Building